-SSPE occurs in about 7 to 300 cases per million people who had wild measles and in about 1 case per million people who received measles vaccine; all cases are probably due to unrecognized measles before vaccination.
+Historically, SSPE occurred in about 7 to 300 cases per million people who had wild measles and in about 1 case per million people who received measles vaccine; all post-vaccination cases are probably due to unrecognized measles before vaccination.
 Males are more often affected.
+The risk of developing SSPE is highest in people who contract measles at < 2 years of age.
 Onset is usually before age 20.

 Often, the first signs are subtle—diminished performance in schoolwork, forgetfulness, temper tantrums, distractibility, and sleeplessness.
 However, hallucinations and myoclonic jerks may then occur, followed by generalized seizures.
 There is further intellectual decline and speech deterioration.
 Dystonic movements and transient opisthotonos occur.
 Later, muscular rigidity, dysphagia, cortical blindness, and optic atrophy may occur.
 Focal chorioretinitis and other funduscopic abnormalities are common.
-In the final phases, hypothalamic involvement may cause intermittent hyperthermia, diaphoresis, and pulse and BP disturbances.
+In the final phases, hypothalamic involvement may cause intermittent hyperthermia, diaphoresis, and pulse and blood pressure disturbances.

 If test results are inconclusive, brain biopsy may be needed.